Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class1/README.md

 Data Carpentry: Introducing the Shell & Navigating Files and Directories
 --------------------------------------------------------------------------

 To learn more about today's lesson check out the following resources [Introducing the Shell](https://datacarpentry.org/shell-genomics/01-introduction/index.html) and [Navigating Files and Directories](https://datacarpentry.org/shell-genomics/02-the-filesystem/index.html) to go over some basic unix commands and learn how to navigate directories.
+On the Canvas site we also have links to videos from a workshop we co-led where the instructors go through these and other lessons that will be useful in this course.